Warwick Wright specialises in representing private landowners confronted with losing their land or a part of their land because of public works.

 Auckland Council acquires properties for parks as Auckland city expands.

 The Ministry of Education needs to acquire land for new schools or expansion of existing schools.

 The Ministry of Health needs to establish a new hospital in Dunedin.

 The Public Works Act 1981 is a statute that gives power to Government Agencies, Local Authorities and Network Utilities to acquire land for public works.
 Public works include transport, road or rail, parks, schools and other important infrastructure projects.

 The Act is designed to protect your rights as the land owner.
 Your property rights are very important.

 As soon as you become aware that your property might be affected by a public work it is vital to seek legal advice.
 Due process should be followed by the acquiring authority; your rights to public works land compensation must be protected.
-Rainey Collins Wright has many years of expertise and experience in this area.
+Warwick Wright has many years of expertise and experience in this area.